 The 2020 review

 The Schmidt-McCleave review was commissioned by MPI in 2020 in response to two serious incidents reported in 2019 (sexual assault, and sexual harassment).
-Her review revealed that harassment and intimidation of NZ fisheries observers was a persistent and underreported issue.
+The review revealed that harassment and intimidation of NZ fisheries observers was a persistent and underreported issue.
 While many crews were habitually well-behaved towards observers others were openly hostile.
 The investigator notes:

 “Sadly, due to the unique and challenging nature of the roles of observers and supervisors as I have outlined in this report, bullying and harassment has occurred extensively….
 This has not always been reported… historically both observers and supervisors have viewed it simply as part of the role.”